AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-share-collection.md

 1. Log in to your Brand Portal tenant.
 By default, the **[!UICONTROL Files]** view opens which contains all the published assets and folders.

-1. From the quick navigations on the top, click **[!UICONTROL Collections]**.
+1. From the quick navigation on the top, click **[!UICONTROL Collections]**.

 1. From the **[!UICONTROL Collections]** console, do one of the following:

-   * Hover the pointer over the collection you want to share.
+   * Hover the pointer over the collection that you want to share.
 From the quick action thumbnails available for the collection, click the **[!UICONTROL Settings]** icon.

      ![](assets/settings-icon.png)

-   * Select the collection you want to share.
+   * Select the collection that you want to share.
 From the toolbar at the top, click **[!UICONTROL Settings]**.

      ![](assets/collection-console.png)